Seiya Suzuki Player Props: Cubs vs. Pirates

-On Thursday, Seiya Suzuki (.316 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 8:05 PM ET.
+The Chicago Cubs, including Seiya Suzuki (.325 slugging percentage in past 10 games, including no home run), take on starting pitcher Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.

-He strung together two hits (going 2-for-4 with a double and two RBI) in his last game against the Pirates.
+In his previous game he had a hitless showing (0-for-4) against the Orioles.

 Seiya Suzuki Game Info & Props vs. the Pirates